PowerMops/powermops-site/src/routes/pmops/Classes-5.md

 When your application executes, you must send a New: message to the window to cause it to become active with the Toolbox and to draw itself on the screen.
-New: requires a rectangle holding the dimensions of the window\'s frame, a title, a procID for the window type, and booleans reflecting whether the window should be visible when created and whether it should have a close box.
+New: requires a rectangle holding the dimensions of the window's frame, a title, a procID for the window type, and booleans reflecting whether the window should be visible when created and whether it should have a close box.
 For instance: